Web Application Import

 Required Configuration of the Import Data File

-In order to have a smooth import of your data, you need to make sure that your import data has a certain data structure, as Excel or CSV File (NOTE: an Excel Sheet must be first saved as CSV before you can import it here.).
+To have a smooth import of your data, you need to make sure that your import data has a certain data structure, such as Excel or CSV File (NOTE: an Excel Sheet must be first saved as CSV before you can import it here.).

 A CSV File for import, must always contain column headers,